ADHD Assessment and Testing in Halifax

 ● Finally, it is possible that some teachers are a bit too quick to implicate ADHD for academic problems or behavioural management issues in the classroom.
 Unfortunately, some parents have informed me that a teachers have “diagnosed” their child with ADHD and have suggested that medication be considered.
 Needless to say, medication without a proper diagnosis is never a good idea.

-What this all means is that an assessment for ADHD with me is definitely not guaranteed to produce a diagnosis of ADHD.
-I am confident that parents do not simply want any diagnosis, but the correct one (which may or may not be ADHD).
+I am confident that you do not simply want any diagnosis, but the correct one (which may or may not be ADHD).
 I am committed to obtaining an accurate diagnosis based on multiple sources of information, up-to-date research, best practices for testing, and the unique presentation of the child, teen, or adult.

-Is your child struggling in school due to possible attention or concentration problems?
-Are you wondering if he or she has ADHD?
-If so, an assessment is the first step to finding answers and getting the necessary help for your child.
-I also provide adult ADHD assessments for the Halifax area.
+If so, an assessment is the first step to finding answers and getting the necessary help for you or your child.

-Make sure to read the Assessment FAQS page and remember that the cost of testing is often covered by health insurance plans.
 Also, if you would like to talk about your concerns or have any questions about assessments I am happy to offer a free 30 minute in-person consultation with absolutely no obligations or commitments.
-Please note that you must specifically request the free 30 minute minute consultation if you are interested in this - otherwise we can just proceed with the formal assessment.
+Please note that you must specifically request the free 30 minute minute consultation if you are interested in this - otherwise we can just proceed with the full assessment.

 *IMPORTANT*